 My love of puppets would not be kept confined to finger puppets, so I've attended the O'Neill National Puppetry Conference, learning about hand puppet manipulation and marionette construction & manipulation.

-After you've been an artist and a crafter for a time, you realize you've gained quite a bit of insight and know-how, and that you have some knowledge you can share.
-I've certainly learned that, so I've added teaching to the pile of hats I wear.
-I teach Arts & Crafts for a middle school's after school program and I've been an instructor for RISD Continuing Education's drawing and cartooning for Kids and Teens -- ranging in age from 8 to 18.
+After you've been an artist and a crafter for a time, you realize that the insight and know-how you've gained over the years are skills that can be shared.
+I've learned that, so I've added TEACHER to the pile of hats I wear.
+I lead Arts & Crafts classes for a middle school's after school program and I've been an instructor for RISD Continuing Education's drawing and cartooning for Kids and Teens -- ranging in age from 8 to 18.

-I started this blog because I was so captivated by what I saw other bloggers doing -- telling their story, recording their projects -- and I wanted in on that conversation.
-Blogging, I've found, is a great way to make good on the promises we make to ourselves about seeing an idea for a project through to the end.
+I started this blog because I was so captivated by what I saw other bloggers doing -- telling their stories, recording their projects -- and I wanted in on that conversation.
+Blogging, I've found, is a great way to make good on the promises we make to ourselves re: seeing an idea through to a completed project.
 And it's a good way to look back to see what's been accomplished and take heart and motivation from.
 There is an accountability that's attached when you tell others your intentions.
-And, as a businessperson, it is a good way to see what products or posts resonate with people.
+And, as a businessperson, it's the best way to see what products or posts resonate with people.

 Thank you for visiting my blog!
 I look forward to getting to know YOU through your comments and our interactions. - Megan.